-- GNP ≡ GDP + Factor income earned by the domestic factors of production employed in the rest of the world – Factor income earned by the factors of production of the rest of the world employed in the domestic economy Hence, GNP ≡ GDP + Net factor income from abroad
+GNP = GDP + (Factor income earned by the domestic factors of production employed in the rest of the world – Factor income earned by the factors of production of the rest of the world employed in the domestic economy)

-NNP ≡ GNP – Depreciation
+Thus, NNP = GNP – Depreciation

-- It is important to be noted that all these variables are estimated and gauged at the market cost prices.
-Through the expression mentioned above, we get the value of NNP estimated at the market cost prices.
-But the market cost price incorporates indirect taxes.
-When indirect taxes are imposed on commodities and services, their cost prices go up.
-Indirect taxes accumulate to the government.
+It is important to be noted that all these variables are estimated and gauged at the market cost.
+Through the mentioned expression, we get the value of NNP estimated at the market cost.
+However, the market cost incorporates indirect taxes.
+When indirect taxes are imposed on commodities and services, their prices go up.
+The indirect taxes accumulate to the government.

 We have to debit or deduct them from NNP gauged at market cost in order to compute that part of NNP that actually accumulates to the factors of production.